dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 <Card
-    title="Quickstart for dbt Cloud and Starburst Galaxy" body="Dive into using dbt Cloud with Starburst Galaxy to supercharge your data analytics." link="https://docs.getdbt.com/guides/starburst-galaxy"
+    title="Quickstart for dbt Cloud and Starburst Galaxy" body="Leverage dbt Cloud with Starburst Galaxy to enhance up your data transformation workflows." link="https://docs.getdbt.com/guides/starburst-galaxy"
     icon="starburst"/>

 </div>

 ### dbt Core
-[dbt Core](https://github.com/dbt-labs/dbt-core) is a command-line open-source tool for data transformations that enables data teams to transform data using [analytics engineering best practices](https://docs.getdbt.com/best-practices).
+[dbt Core](/docs/core/about-core-setup) is a command-line [open-source tool](https://github.com/dbt-labs/dbt-core) that enables data teams to transform data using [analytics engineering best practices](https://docs.getdbt.com/best-practices).
 It's suitable for ‘single players’ and small technical teams who prefer manual setup and customization.

 Refer to the following quickstarts to get started with dbt Core:

-- [dbt Core from a manual install](/guides/manual-install) to learn how to install dbt and set up a project.
+- [dbt Core from a manual install](/guides/manual-install) to learn how to install dbt Core and set up a project.
 - [dbt Core using GitHub Codespace](/guides/codespace?step=1) to learn how to create a codespace and execute the `dbt build` command.

 ## Related docs
 <!-- use as an op to link to other useful guides when the query params pr is merged -->
-Expand your dbt knowledge and expertise with these additional resources
+Expand your dbt knowledge and expertise with these additional resources:

 - [Best practices](https://docs.getdbt.com/best-practices) to learn how dbt Labs approaches building projects through our current viewpoints on structure, style, and setup.
 - [Install the dbt Cloud CLI](/docs/cloud/cloud-cli-installation) to learn how to install the dbt Cloud CLI develop in your local environment.
+- [dbt Learn](https://courses.getdbt.com/collections) for free online courses that cover dbt fundamentals, advanced topics, and more.
 - [Get started with Continuous Integration tests](/guides/set-up-ci) to learn how to set up CI tests for your dbt project.